j-f1/tailproxy/README.md

 If HTTPS is enabled, tailproxy will use Tailscale’s API to generate a valid certificate for `<host>.<tailnet name>.ts.net`.
 It will strip HTTPS and forward the plain HTTP request to the upstream server.

+### Funnel

+You can optionally make the service behind tailproxy publicly accessible using [Tailscale Funnel](https://tailscale.com/kb/1223/tailscale-funnel/) (`--funnel` in the CLI or `TAILPROXY_FUNNEL_MODE` as an environment variable).
+The following values are allowed:

+- `off` (default): No Funnel support.
+The proxy will only listen on the Tailscale network.
+- `on`: The proxy will listen on both the Tailscale network and the public internet.
+- `only`: The proxy will listen for requests on the public internet.
+Requests to the Tailscale network will not be accepted.
+You must set HTTPS to `only` if you use this mode.

+Note that you’ll have to enable Funnel for your tailnet, and make sure that the tailproxy node has the `funnel` attribute in `nodeAttrs`.
+You’ll also be required to enable HTTPS support (see above) if you want to use Funnel, since Tailscale does not currently allow plaintext HTTP requests to be forwarded through Funnel.

 ### Debugging/Profiling

 If you pass `TAILPROXY_PPROF_ENABLED=1` (or `--pprof`), the proxy will expose a pprof server on port 6060 (on your tailnet).
 You can use this to debug performance issues or to profile the proxy.
+Note that the pprof server cannot be accessed over Funnel, and this option must be disabled if you are only listening on Funnel.

 ## Proxy functionality